TheOdinProject/curriculum/ruby_on_rails/forms_and_authentication/project_forms.md

 1. Reinstate the CSRF token tag in both places and carry on.

-#### Railsy-er forms with #form_with
+#### Railsy forms with #form_with

-`#form_tag` probably didn't feel that useful -- it's about the same amount of work as using `<form>`, though it does take care of the authenticity token stuff for you.
-Now we'll convert that into `#form_with`, which will make use of our model objects to build the form.
+Now we'll start morphing our form into a full Rails form using `#form-with`, which will make use of our model objects to build the form.

 1. Modify your `#new` action in the controller to instantiate a blank User object and store it in an instance variable called `@user`.
-1. Comment out your `#form_tag` form in the `app/views/users/new.html.erb` view (so now you should have TWO commented out form examples).
+1. Comment out your entire HTML form.
+It may be helpful to save it for later on if you get stuck.
+1. Convert your `<form>` tag to use a `#form-with` helper.
+The good thing is that you no longer need the authentication token because Rails will insert that for you automatically.
 1. Rebuild the form using `#form_with` and the `@user` from your controller.
 You'll need to switch your controller's `#create` method again to accept the nested `:user` hash from `params`.
 1. Play with the `#input` method options -- add a default placeholder (like "<example@example.com>" for the email field), make it generate a different label than the default one (like "Your user name here"), and try starting with a value already populated.
 Some of these things you may need to Google for, but check out the [`#form_with` Rails API docs](https://api.rubyonrails.org/v6.1.1/classes/ActionView/Helpers/FormHelper.html#method-i-form_with)
 1. Test it out.